jakeloggins/Clod-MQTT-standard/README.md

 ### Updating Endpoints

-### Updating device values

 Updates to endpoints can come from user or the device.
-The message payload will be a JSON that updates the value.
-This JSON will be equivalent to the object of the key `values` within each endpoint.
+The message payload will be a object that updates the value.
+This object will be equivalent to the object of the key `values` within each endpoint.

 ```json
 Payload: {"value": 35}